Geology of the Pearl River Delta: Stratigraphy

 Fig.6 Stratigraphy of PRD.
-The units contain different kinds of rock that formed in distinct time period.
+The units contain different kinds of rock that formed in distinct time periods.

-The bedrock in the Pearl River Delta consist of some very old rock dated back to Precambrian and are complex in nature.
-This is product of metamorphism and magmatic intrusion experienced by the sedimentary bedrock in the Pearl River Delta caused by several major tectonic events.
+The bedrock in the Pearl River Delta consists of very old rock dating back to the Precambrian and is complex in nature.
+This is a product of metamorphism and magmatic intrusion experienced by the sedimentary bedrock in the Pearl River Delta, caused by several major tectonic events.

-The stratigraphic sequence in Pearl River Delta mainly consisted of a Neo-Proterozoic meta-sedimentary basement unit with an overlying discontinuous rock records from Paleozoic to Mesozoic composed of terrigenous sedimentary rock interbedded with some carbonate unit.
-The volcanic and intrusive events occurred during the Upper Mesozoic to Tertiary formed granites intruded in these layers of rock and, tuff formed on top of them.At the top, Quaternary deposits consisted of two continental units and two marine units filled the depressed area in the region.
+The stratigraphic sequence in Pearl River Delta mainly consisted of a Neo-Proterozoic meta-sedimentary basement unit with an overlying discontinuous rock record from Paleozoic to Mesozoic, composed of terrigenous sedimentary rock interbedded with some carbonate units.
+The volcanic and intrusive events that occurred during the Upper Mesozoic to Tertiary formed granites that intruded into these rock layers, and tuff formed on top of them.
+At the top, Quaternary deposits consisted of two continental units, and two marine units filled the depressed area in the region.
 This complex stratigraphy is grouped into nine rock units: